All Episodes

 I don't know who that is.

-Let me Google who that is.
+Let me go who that is.

-Next to I don't know who this guy is, but oh, you know, I saw a TikTok of this guy.
+Cliff Nexel, I don't know who this guy is, but oh, you know, I saw a TikTok of this guy.

 Okay, yeah, he's a Christian debater.

-I seen this guy on TikTok before.
+I've seen this guy on TikTok before.

-Okay, he likes debates kids on college campuses.
+Okay, like debates kids on college campuses.

-So matter of fact, guys, since we're in here, let's go ahead and join.
+Okay, so, matter of fact, guys, since we're in here, let's go ahead and join.

-Okay, guys, do you want me to end the stream here or do you guys want me to join one of these Twitter spaces and we can listen in on what they're talking about?
+Okay, guys, do you want me to end the stream here, or do you guys want me to join one of these Twitter spaces and we can listen in on what they're talking about?

-And it's right here actually.
+And it's right here, actually.

-I think it's probably safe for us to jump in while being on X, or sorry, being on YouTube.
+I think it's probably safe for us to jump in while being on X or sorry, being on YouTube.

 Here it is right here.